East-West Airlines (Australia): History

-Under the new ownership east–west was retained as an independent entity.
-Skywest Holdings announced in May 1985 it planned to merge both Skywest Airlines and east–west, but this was not carried out except for some harmonisation of timetables.
+Under the new ownership East-West was retained as an independent entity.
+Skywest Holdings announced in May 1985 it planned to merge both Skywest Airlines and East-West, but this was not carried out except for some harmonisation of timetables.
 In 1985 East-West challenged the Two Airline Policy in the Federal Court.

 In July 1987 East-West and Skywest were sold to Perth car dealer Perron Group which sold them on by the end of the month to Ansett Transport Industries.
-It continued to operate as a separate entity until 1993 when its operations were integrated with those of Ansett and the east–west name ceased to be used.
+It continued to operate as a separate entity until 31 December 1993 when its operations were integrated with those of Ansett and the East-West name ceased to be used.

-The maintenance facility at Tamworth Airport was converted to a bus body factory by fellow Ansett subsidiary Ansair in 1993.
+Having closed in 1991, the maintenance facility at Tamworth Airport was converted to a bus body factory by fellow Ansett subsidiary Ansair in 1993.